-After control point(s) and/or Origin is set, one of the following Data Collection screens will display depending on the selected mapping method and whether 2D or 3D was chosen on the New File Settings screen.
-Each screen view is shown on below.
+After control point(s) and/or Origin has been set, one of the following Data Collection screens will display depending on the selected mapping method and whether 2D or 3D was chosen on the New File Settings screen.
+Each screen view is shown in Figure 26.